-AST 101 Astronomy I with Lab: GT-SC1 4 Credits
+AST 101 Planetary Astronomy w/Lab: SC1 4 credits

-Focuses on the history of astronomy, the tools of the astronomer and the contents of the solar system including the planets, moons, asteroids, comets, and meteoroids.
+Focuses on the history of astronomy, naked-eye sky observation, tools of the astronomer, contents of the solar system and life in the universe.
 Incorporates laboratory experience.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-SC1.

-AST 102 Astronomy II with Lab: GT-SC1 4 Credits
+AST 102 Stellar Astronomy w/Lab: SC1 4 credits

 Emphasizes the structure and life cycle of the stars, the sun, galaxies, and the universe as a whole, including cosmology and relativity.
+Stellar phenomena including white dwarves, black holes will be explored.
 Incorporates laboratory experience.
-This course is approved as part of the Colorado Statewide Guaranteed transfer curriculum GT-SC1.